a student to make Satisfactory Academic Progress (SAP) in order to maintain eligibility for the following financial aid

-Appeals will be reviewed by a committee and determinations will be emailed to student’s MCC email.
+Appeals will be reviewed and determinations will be emailed to student’s MCC email.
 Students appealing their financial aid status must be prepared to pay for all tuition and fees with personal funds while awaiting a determination.

 If your appeal is approved: